Children's Services Social Worker II/III

 - II Level: One year of experience performing duties comparable to those of a Level I Children's Services Social Worker

 - III Level: Two years of experience performing duties comparable to those of a Level II Children's Services Social Worker

-To learn more about the position and to apply online, please visit our website at http://jobs.smcgov.org.
+To learn more about the position and to apply online, please visit our website at https://www.governmentjobs.com/careers/sanmateo/jobs/2895098/childrens-services-social-worker-ii-iii-open-and-promotional.
 Applications are only accepted online.
+Responses to the supplemental questions must be submitted in addition to our regular employment application form.
+A resume will not be accepted as a substitute for the required employment application and supplemental questionnaire.
 EOE